Primary

 Round 1: Geography & History (15 questions)

-Questions may include topics such as flags, borders, geographical features, landmarks, notable historical events and people.
+Questions may include topics such as flags, borders, geographical features, landmarks, notable historical events, and people.

-Round 2: Languages (15 questions)
+Round 2: Languages (10 questions)

 The questions in the language round will feature German, Spanish, Italian and French.
-These will be 10 listening comprehension questions.
-There will also be a short reading comprehension text followed by 5 questions.
+These will be 6 listening comprehension questions.
+There will also be a short reading comprehension text followed by 4 questions.

-Round 3: Understanding Europe: Culture and European Affairs (15 questions)
+Round 3: Understanding European Cultures (15 questions)

-These questions may include the names of important people and places, basic information about political representation and significant events.
 Culture questions may include art, gastronomy, traditions, music and will also give pupils an opportunity to learn about similarities and differences between different countries.

-Round 4: General Knowledge (15 questions)
+Round 4: General Knowledge: European Affairs (15 questions)

 All scores from Rounds 1-4 will be used to identify a winning team and runner up.
 The winning team will be invited to attend the final event.
 Each participant will receive a certificate.
 Tiebreakers will be available if necessary.